jpmaHub/jpmaHub/README.md

 ## About Me 👋

 Hello!
 I'm Jaseera Abubacker.
-I'm a software developer who loves solving problems and creating new applications.
-I have experience in Full Stack Development, Frontend Development, and Software/Web Development.
+I've been working as a software developer for over five years, specializing in Full Stack Development, Frontend Development, and Software/Web Development.
+I love solving problems and creating new applications.
 I enjoy learning new technologies and contributing to open-source projects.
 I am proud of what I do and always strive for excellence, pushing myself to deliver high-quality solutions that meet or exceed expectations.
 I'm passionate about continuous improvement and learning, constantly seeking ways to enhance my skills and deliver better results.

 ## Looking for New Opportunities